bachmeil/embedrdoc/index.md

 [File an issue](https://bitbucket.org/bachmeil/embedr/issues)
 to ask a question if you can't get it to work.
-I have successfully used this library on Linux, Mac, and Windows, but I probably can't help much on Mac or Windows, since I don't have access to development machines running either of those operating systems.
+I have successfully used this library on Linux, Mac, and Windows at one time or another, but I probably can't help much on Mac or Windows, since I don't have access to development machines running either of those operating systems.

-## Linux Installation
+# Installation

-If you only want to call D functions from R, installation is easy.
+## Linux: Calling D functions from R

-1\.
-Install R and the [dmd compiler](http://dlang.org/download.html) (obvious, I know, but I just want to be sure).
+1. Install R and the [dmd compiler](http://dlang.org/download.html) (obvious, I know, but I just want to be sure).
 I recommend updating to the latest version of R.
-2\.
-Install the embedr package using devtools:
+2. Install the embedr package using devtools:

 ```
 install_bitbucket("bachmeil/embedr")